 Canopy and filter cleaning is a highly dirty and smelly job and unless you are properly trained in filter cleaning, you probably aren’t cleaning your filters properly.
 Giving your filters a quick spray down or wipe is not only insufficient; you open yourself up to breaching EPA regulations and contributing to a greater risk later.
 It is always safer to go with a professional service provider that has the right equipment, knows how to clean the filters properly and dispose of waste in accordance with environmental regulations.

 The kitchen is clean, how do my filters get dirty?

 Regardless of whether your kitchen is clean or not, your filters will always get dirty.
 It is a build-up of oil and grease from cooking and cannot be avoided.
 Even though your filters may be sparkling on the outside, it does not mean the inside looks the same.

 Why do I need to get the filters cleaned?

-Professionally cleaning your filters eliminates bacteria, grease and fat build up, reduces fire hazards, improves staff safety and is a requirement of Australian Standard AS1851-2012.
+Professionally cleaning your kitchen filters eliminates bacteria, grease and fat build up, reduces fire hazards, improves staff safety and is a requirement of Australian Standard AS1851-2012.
 Insurance claims can be rejected if you cannot prove that your filters, canopy and exhaust system have been professionally cleaned and maintained.

 How often should I have my kitchen exhaust cleaned?